Arch-vile/sCalc/README.md

 Required:
 - As discussed, the solution should Scala based.
-- The API has to be testable online from Futurice office.
+- The API has to be testable online
 - The source code should be shared, either on public repository or a repository that Futurice can access.
 For example, GitHub is a good option.

 Tips and ideas: